What Is a Cap Table and Why Is It Important?

 What Is It Used For?

 The purpose of creating a cap table is to be able to track the financial interests of the company’s stakeholders.
-This will help you to easily organize and manage ownership of a business, as well as calculate equity splits for future financings.
+This will help you to easily organize and manage ownership of a business, as well as calculate equity splits for future financing.
 It is also used by tax authorities for reporting income made from distributing shares upon a company’s liquidation or merger.

 Why Can a Cap Table Be Complicated?

 While this may look like a simple spreadsheet, the details of company shares are actually more complicated.
 For example, companies need to account for early investment rounds by creating different classes of stock with varying numbers of votes.
 Or they must pay attention to how many options are allowed per share when creating an employee pool.

-When building a cap table there are some great resources available to help entrepreneurs through the process.
-These include Instructables, tutorials, and best practices documents.
-Once you have worked out the key details for what you need in your cap table it can be beneficial to consult with an attorney or accountant before making it public.
+When building a cap table, there are some great resources available to help entrepreneurs through the process.
+These include instructions, tutorials, and best practices documents.
+Once you have worked out the key details for your cap table, it can be beneficial to consult with an attorney or accountant before making it public.

 Why Is a Cap Table Important?

 Having a cap table does not just protect your business, it also protects yourself and the other stakeholders.
-This is especially important when planning an exit strategy since it allows you to know precisely how much money each person would make from the transaction.
+This is especially important when planning an exit strategy since it allows you to know precisely how much money each person will make from the transaction.

 Additionally, having a cap table in place makes future transactions possible.
 For example, if you want to sue someone for breach of contract, you will need to have a valid cap table.
 This helps both parties involved to establish who owns what percentage of the business.
 And whether or not they are in breach of their contracts with your company.